gene-git/dual-root/README.rst

 Goal
 ----
 The goal is a system which is resilient to a failure of the root drive.
-In the event of a root disk failure, an alternate root disk can be quickly deployed.
+In the event of a root disk failure, the alternate root disk will be automaticlly deployed.
-We expect that the UEFI bios will boot the alternate disk if the first one is unavailable - but one can always use the bios boot menu, the one that lets user choose which drive to boot, where both root disks should be offered.
+Ordinarily the UEFI bios will boot the alternate disk without any user interaction should the one of the 2 disks become unavailable.
+If for some reason, that doesn't happen, then one can always use the bios boot menu, the one that lets user choose which drive to boot, to choose which root to boot; under normal circumstances either drive can be booted from this menu.

 There are different ways to achieve this but they all share one key aspect which is having two drives with each drive having its own *<esp>*.